abensberg48/dollar_general/README.md

   1. [Retail Food Data](https://data.ny.gov/Economic-Development/Retail-Food-Stores/9a8c-vfzj/about_data): This dataset provides storefront information for every retail food establishment in the state of New York, as of February 2024.
   2. [Census Cartographic Boundary Shapefiles](https://www.census.gov/geographies/mapping-files/time-series/geo/cartographic-boundary.2022.html#list-tab-1883739534): For this project, I used both [county-level](Inputs/cb_2022_us_county_500k.zip) and [tract-level](Inputs/cb_2022_36_tract_500k.zip) data in my analysis.
   3. [Climate and Economic Justice Screening Tool](https://screeningtool.geoplatform.gov/en/downloads#3/33.47/-97.5): The data provided on this website provides different measures for disadvantaged communities, along with shapefiles.
-In this project I used the [shapefiles](Inputs/usa.zip) and the [csv file](Inputs/1.0-communities.csv) providing descriptive analysis of census tract demographics.
+In this project I used shapefiles and the [csv file](Inputs/1.0-communities.csv) providing descriptive analysis of census tract demographics.
+The shapefile is the .gitignore, due to its size, but it can be downloaded [here](https://screeningtool.geoplatform.gov/en/downloads#3/33.47/-97.5) (titled "Shapefile").
   4. Census API Call: This occurs in [2_censusdata.py](), and is done without an API key so a key is not necessary to run this script.
 The call returns demographic information for New York census tracts, including race, income, and percentage of citizens renting their housing.

 ### <u>Python Scripts</u>